 The 2021 Housing Opportunity Agenda

 The 2021 Legislature should act to help Oregonians achieve housing stability.
 These proposals are the Housing Alliance's recommendations to support more Oregonians to access opportunity through safe, stable, and affordable housing.
-Check back soon for more updates.

 Prevent and End Homelessness (HB 5011): Across Oregon, we have a statewide system to distribute emergency rent assistance, rapid re-housing resources, and emergency shelter support through the Emergency Housing Account (EHA) and the State Homelessness Assistance Program (SHAP).
 Significant resources are needed to meet the needs of people experiencing housing instability.
 In 2021, the Legislature should commit $50 million to these two programs.